br3ndonland/inboard/docs/docker.md

     -   `RELOAD_DIRS`
     -   `WITH_RELOAD`
 -   `-v $(pwd)/package:/app/package`: the specified directory (`/path/to/repo/package` in this example) will be [mounted as a volume](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) inside of the container at `/app/package`.
 When files in the working directory change, Docker and Uvicorn will sync the files to the running Docker container.

+## Linux distributions

+### Alpine

+The [official Python Docker image](https://hub.docker.com/_/python) is built on [Debian Linux](https://www.debian.org/) by default, with [Alpine Linux](https://alpinelinux.org/) builds also provided.
+Alpine is known for its security and small Docker image sizes.

+!!! info "Runtime determination of the Linux distribution"

+    To determine the Linux distribution at runtime, it can be helpful to source `/etc/os-release`, which contains an `ID` variable specifying the distribution (`alpine`, `debian`, etc).

+Alpine differs from Debian in some important ways, including:

+-   Shell (Alpine does not use Bash by default)
+-   Packages (Alpine uses [`apk`](https://docs.alpinelinux.org/user-handbook/0.1a/Working/apk.html) as its package manager, and does not include some common packages like `curl` by default)
+-   C standard library (Alpine uses [`musl`](https://musl.libc.org/) instead of [`gcc`](https://gcc.gnu.org/))

+The different C standard library is of particular note for Python packages, because [binary package distributions](https://packaging.python.org/guides/packaging-binary-extensions/) may not be available for Alpine Linux.
+To work with these packages, their build dependencies must be installed, then the packages must be built from source.
+Users will typically then delete the build dependencies to keep the final Docker image size small.

+The basic build dependencies used by inboard include `gcc`, `libc-dev`, and `make`.
+These may not be adequate to build all packages.
+For example, to [install `psycopg`](https://www.psycopg.org/docs/install.html), it may be necessary to add more build dependencies, build the package, (optionally delete the build dependencies) and then include its `libpq` runtime dependency in the final image.
+A set of build dependencies for this scenario might look like the following:

+!!! example "Example Alpine Linux _Dockerfile_ for PostgreSQL project"

+    ```dockerfile
+    ARG INBOARD_DOCKER_TAG=fastapi-alpine
+    FROM ghcr.io/br3ndonland/inboard:${INBOARD_DOCKER_TAG}
+    ENV APP_MODULE=mypackage.main:app
+    COPY poetry.lock pyproject.toml /app/
+    WORKDIR /app/
+    RUN sh -c '. /etc/os-release; if [ "$ID" = "alpine" ]; then apk add --no-cache --virtual .build-project build-base freetype-dev gcc libc-dev libpng-dev make openblas-dev postgresql-dev; fi' && \
+      poetry install --no-dev --no-interaction --no-root && \
+      sh -c '. /etc/os-release; if [ "$ID" = "alpine" ]; then apk del .build-project && apk add --no-cache libpq; fi'
+    COPY mypackage /app/mypackage
+    ```

+!!! info "Alpine Linux virtual packages"

+    Adding `--virtual .build-project` creates a "virtual package" named `.build-project` that groups the rest of the dependencies listed.
+All of the dependencies can then be deleted as a set by simply referencing the name of the virtual package, like `apk del .build-project`.

+The good news - Python is planning to support binary package distributions built for Alpine Linux.
+See [PEP 656](https://www.python.org/dev/peps/pep-0656/) for details.